GeorgeNotFound

 George Davidson (born 1 November 1996), better known online as GeorgeNotFound (abbreviated as GNF; also known as Gogy), is an English internet personality, YouTuber, and Twitch streamer.
 He gained substantial popularity in 2020 and 2021 through uploading Minecraft content.
 Alongside content creator and frequent collaborator Dream, Davidson founded the Dream SMP, a Minecraft role-playing server consisting of multiple storylines and characters.
-As of October 2022, Davidson's five YouTube channels have collectively reached over 15.5 million subscribers and over 742.1 million views.
+As of July 2023, Davidson's five YouTube channels have all collectively reached over 15.2 million subscribers and over 742.1 million views.

 Career

 YouTube

 Davidson first started YouTube in 2013 under the name GeorgeeeHDPlays before uploading frequently in 2019, later rebranding himself under his current branding GeorgeNotFound.
 As of October 2022, his main YouTube channel has 10.5 million subscribers.
 Davidson's content mainly consists of him playing the video game Minecraft, with such content as gameplay videos and challenges.
-He regularly participates in Minecraft Championship (MCC) tournaments with other Minecraft content creators.
+He regularly participates in MC Championship (MCC) tournaments with other Minecraft content creators.

 He also regularly collaborates with fellow content creators such as Dream and Sapnap.
 Davidson met the YouTuber Dream when they both worked as software engineers, and they began to create various Minecraft videos together.
-Davidson was the first "hunter" in Dream’s Minecraft Manhunt series and has been featured in every episode of the series since.
+Davidson was the first "hunter" in Dream's Minecraft Manhunt series and has been featured in every episode of the series since.

-In 2020, Davidson released a video where Dream challenged him to play Minecraft while wearing a shock collar around his arm, where the collar would electrocute Davidson if he took damage in the game.
-On 9 September 2020, he released his most successful video to date, "Minecraft, But I'm Not Colorblind [sic] Anymore..." in which Davidson, who suffers from red–green colour blindness, uses colour correcting glasses for the first time; the video has over 40 million views as of 2022.
+In 2020, Davidson released a video where Dream challenged him to play Minecraft while wearing a shock collar around his arm, which would painfully shock Davidson if he took damage in the game.
+On 9 September 2020, he released his most successful video to date, "Minecraft, But I'm Not Colorblind [sic] Anymore..." in which Davidson, who suffers from Protanopia, uses colour correcting glasses for the first time; the video has over 44 million views as of 2023.

 Also in 2020, Davidson formed the Dream SMP Minecraft server with Dream, a role-playing server incorporating various storylines and character arcs featuring other online Minecraft personalities.
 The popularity of the server spawned fanfiction of several of its users, including Davidson and Dream, who were often written as romantic partners in a ship that is name blended as "DreamNotFound" (shortened to "DNF").
 One such work, Heat Waves, garnered media attention since its initial release on the fanfiction repository Archive of Our Own in October 2020.
 Its virality contributed to the worldwide success of the titular song "Heat Waves" by English band Glass Animals.

 Davidson was listed by YouTube as one of their top breakout creators of 2020.
 In 2021, he was listed among the ten most discussed gaming creators on Twitter.